aryansdomain/IntScript/README.md

 Notes:
 * Integer division is used for the `DIV` and `CDIV` commands.
+* Input reads bytes until a newline.
+* Cells have arbitrarily large memory size, meaning the program may output many bytes in one command

 The reader may notice that there is no command whose code is `1111`.
 This is done intentionally, and will be explained later.